JSzajek/AStar-Pathfinding-Godot/README.md

 # AStar Implementation-Godot #
 An AStar Pathfinding implementations in Godot game engine.

-This is an rework of the [previous attempt](https://gitlab.com/jszajek/astar-godot) at 3d path finding within the Godot game engine - Version 3.2.
+This is an rework of the [previous attempt](https://gitlab.com/jszajek/astar-godot) at 3d path finding within the Godot game engine - Version 3.2 mono.
 It utilizes C# over gdscript along with loaded C++ libraries containing AStar pathfinding algorithm.
 In attempts to bring a more performant 3d path finding in the Godot game engine.
 Furthermore, the compiled dlls have been made in such a way that they can be utilized in other game engines as well (eg. Unity).